aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/100-creating-a-product/300-add-the-source-code.md

 We are going to perform the following steps:

-- Add the source code for the version of the product we have just created
+- Add the source code for the version of the AWS Service Catalog product we have just created

 ## Step by step guide